google/zetasql/docs/one-pager.md

 <p class="caution"><strong>Deprecated.</strong> Use <a href="#regexp_contains">REGEXP_CONTAINS</a>.</p>

 ```
-REGEXP_MATCH(value, regex)
+REGEXP_MATCH(value, regexp)
 ```

 **Description**

-Returns TRUE if `value` is a full match for the regular expression, `regex`.
+Returns TRUE if `value` is a full match for the regular expression, `regexp`.

-If the `regex` argument is invalid, the function returns an error.
+If the `regexp` argument is invalid, the function returns an error.

 Note: ZetaSQL provides regular expression support using the [re2][string-link-to-re2] library; see that documentation for its